 Dan Amos is chairman and chief executive officer of Aflac and Aflac Incorporated.

-> In 2000, Amos was the driving force in launching the company's enduring national advertising campaign featuring the iconic Aflac Duck, which transformed Aflac into a top national brand.
-In 2014, Aflac was named by FORTUNE magazine as one of America's Most Admired Companies for the 13th time.
-Aflac is also the only insurance company to appear for 16 consecutive years on FORTUNE's list of the 100 Best Companies to Work For and on Ethisphere® Institute's annual list of the World's Most Ethical Companies for eight consecutive years.
+In 2000, Amos was the driving force in launching the company's enduring national advertising campaign featuring the iconic Aflac Duck, which transformed Aflac into a top national brand.
+In 2015, Aflac was named by FORTUNE magazine as one of America's Most Admired Companies for the 14th time.
+Aflac is also the only insurance company to appear for 17 consecutive years on FORTUNE’S list of the 100 Best Companies to Work For and on Ethisphere® Institute’s annual list of the World's Most Ethical Companies for nine consecutive years.

-> Amos is a past recipient of the Dr. Martin Luther King, Jr. Unity Award and the Anti-Defamation League's Torch of Liberty Award.
-In 2010, he was named as one of America's Best CEOs in the insurance category by Institutional Investor magazine, the fifth time he has appeared on the prestigious list.
+Amos is a past recipient of the Dr. Martin Luther King, Jr. Unity Award and the Anti-Defamation League's Torch of Liberty Award.
+He has appeared five times on Institutional Investor magazine’s lists of America’s Best CEOs for the insurance category.
 He has also been listed on Chief Executive magazine's Wealth Creation Index as one of the top 50 CEOs since the index's inception in 2008.
 In 2014, Amos was also named by Ethisphere magazine as one of the 100 Most Influential People in Business Ethics for the second time.

-> Amos is a member of the board of trustees of the House of Mercy of Columbus.
+Amos is a member of the board of trustees of the House of Mercy of Columbus.
 He previously served as a member of the Consumer Affairs Advisory Committee of the Securities and Exchange Commission.
 He is a former member of the board of trustees of Children’s Healthcare of Atlanta.
 He is also the former chairman of the board of The Japan-America Society of Georgia and former chairman of the University of Georgia Foundation.

 Amos earned a bachelor’s degree in insurance and risk management from the University of Georgia.